fjoe88/hugo_blog/content/post/2020-09-15-r-how-to-filter-a-dataframe-by-first-row-with-value-by-group-s.en.md

 Wallah!

-Notice that with R being functional programming oriented, function pipes in the form of `slice(first(which(contain_value(data))))` is quite intuitive and can be interperted as - give(slice) the first occurence of which that contains value in `data` column. :)
+Notice that with R being functional programming oriented, function pipes in the form of `slice(first(which(contain_value(data))))` is quite intuitive and can be interperted as such:

+*give(slice) the first occurence(row) of which that contains any value in the 'data' column.*

+:)

-Now, another approach using data.table package.
+Now, another approach using data.table package, also utilizing `contain_value` function.

 ```R
 library(data.table)